dmitrypol/dmitrypol.github.io/_posts/2017-03-05-redis-leaderboard.md

 In a previous [post]({% post_url 2016-12-08-rails-leaderboard %}) I discussed using Redis for Leaderboards.
 Let's expand on these ideas.
 Recently at work we upgraded our fundraiser leaderboard and switched to use Redis as the data store with [leaderboard](https://github.com/agoragames/leaderboard) gem.

 But fundraising is not nearly as fun as football.
-My young son Alexander is a big fan of Seattle Seahawks so to explain to him what I do at work we built an NFL Leaderboard together.
+My young son is a big fan of Seattle Seahawks so to explain to him what I do at work we built an NFL Leaderboard together.
 We made a great team because he knows football and I know coding.

 * TOC
 {:toc}